nicholasdavidson/pybit/README.txt

 Likewise, the client only speaks to the controller using the queue, and the HTTP API, never the database.
 By loosely coupling components, we aim to make it easy to extend the system to support a variety of different configurations and scenarios.

 We aim to be flexible enough to build any combination of package type (i.e. DEB, RPM) for any arch, for any system (even, say .MSI installers for MS Windows).
-Currently however, we are mostly concerned with building ARM and i386 packages targeting Debian GNU/Linux 'Squeeze', and above, as this is what we develop on/for internally.
+Currently however, we are mostly concerned with building ARM and i386 packages targeting Debian GNU/Linux 'Wheezy', and above.

 Data Exchange
 We use a well known interchange format (JSON, with the JSONPickle library).
 We will present a RESTful HTTP based API. i.e. using the GET verb on http://[server]/job shall return a list of all running build jobs, while http://[server]/job/1 shall return the specific job instance with the ID 1.